library(nhanesA)

 select(term, sumsq)

-Thus, the ratio of Between Groups variability to Within Groups variability for Device A is very large, while the ratio of Between Groups variability to Within Groups variability for Device B is substantially smaller.
 I augmented the graph below with the Between Groups variability divided by the Total Variability to present a measure of the total variability attributed to condition differences.
 This is the same as \(R^2\) in a regression context.
 For our example, this indicates that for Device A about 99% of the variability in MPA is due to condition, while for Device B about 72% of the variability in MPA is due to condition.
 Which device would you choose for your study?

 Application to our NHANES example

-# get the ANOVA table
+# Get the ANOVA table

 aov_eth <-